mkuzmick/gif-machine/README.md

 ```
 gif /my/videoclip --html=true --keepPalette=true --outputFolder=/path/to/my/desktop
 ```
-Will generate a gif, hold on to the palette file, and open up a nice little html page (saved to the `outputFolder`) that reveals your gif and palette to you.
+This will generate a gif, hold on to the palette file, and open up a nice little html page (saved to the `outputFolder`) that reveals your gif and palette to you.

 ## configure
 If you're using the cli, it definitely makes sense to set some defaults so that you can just type `gif /path/to/my/file` (or add this as a service on your mac so you can right-click or click a shortcut key for it).
 Accomplish this by entering
 ```
 gif --config --width=480 --height=270 --html=false
 ```
 and so on.
+This will use [configstore](https://www.npmjs.com/package/configstore) to hang on to your config variables in `~/.config/configstore/gif-machine.json`.